How users are identified for users metrics

-- In the VIEW column, use the dropdown selector to select an unfiltered view.
+- In the VIEW column, use the menu to select an unfiltered view.
 If you're not sure whether a view is unfiltered, select the view in the list.
 Then, also under the VIEW column, click Filters.
 You will see a list of filters (if any) applied to that view.

-- Once you have selected a view, click Reporting at the top of the page to return to your reports.
+- Once you have selected a view, open Reports to return to your reports.

 At a glance